Quadratic word equations with regular constraints and the exponent of periodicity: The Variety DLG The Variety DLG

 Even though the variety of interest is defined in terms of right groups, its name $\pv{DLG}$ is more aptly explained by the following characterization.\footnote{\prref{prop:Prop749edam} permits reading the second statement as `\emph{in each regular $\cD$-class, each $\cL$-class is a group}', thereby giving rise to a memo for the notation: \textbf{DLG}${}={}$\textbf{D}-class \textbf{L}-class \textbf{G}roup.}

 \begin{lemma} The following two assertions are equivalent for a finite semigroup~$S$. \begin{bracketenumerate} \item Every regular $\cD$-class of $S$ is a right group. \item Every regular $\cL$-class of $S$ is a group. \end{bracketenumerate} \end{lemma} \begin{proof} \textit{Ad} $(1) \Rightarrow (2)$.
 Let $\cL(e)$ be a regular $\cL$-class.
 Then $\cD(e)$ is regular and thus a right group by assumption.
-As in the proof of \prref{lem:snRss}, this implies that all elements of $\cD(e)$ are $\cR$-equivalent.
+By \prref{lem:snRss}, this implies that all elements of $\cD(e)$ are $\cR$-equivalent.
 But then $\cL(e)$ is a regular $\cH$-class and, in particular, a group.